Last reviewed on 6th May 2022

 - Gives you time to find the best mortgage deal possible

-- Can provide documents such as an agreement in principle if requested
+- Easy access to documents such as an agreement in principle if requested

 - Shows you have a clear intent to property sellers and aren’t wasting time

-- Will give you the confidence to view properties and make offers
+- Provide you the confidence to view properties and make offers

 If you find a property and THEN apply for a mortgage, it can cause problems such as: